hyperstudio/MIT-Annotation-Data-Store/README.md

 Selecting a Node version to install/use
 ---------------------------------------

-To select the version of Node.js that you want to run, just edit or add a version to the .openshift/markers/NODEJS_VERSION file.
+To select the version of Node.js that you want to run, update the 'engines' section of your app's package.json file.

-    Example: To install Node.js version 0.9.1, you can run:
+    Example: To install Node.js version 0.8.21, update your package.json file:
-       $ echo -e "0.9.1\n" >> .openshift/markers/NODEJS_VERSION

-The action_hooks in this application will use that NODEJS_VERSION marker file to download and extract that Node version if it is available on nodejs.org and will automatically set the paths up to use the node/npm binaries from that install directory.
+       $ sed -e 's/"node": ".*"/"node": ">= 0.8.21"/' -i package.json

+The action_hooks in this app will automatically download, build, and install a copy of Node.js that matches the requirements specified in your app's package.json file.

-     See: .openshift/action_hooks/ for more details.
+     See: .openshift/action_hooks/ for more informaiton.

-    Note: The last non-blank line in the .openshift/markers/NODEJS_VERSION file.determines the version it will install.

 Okay, now onto how can you get a custom Node.js version running on OpenShift.